gpittarelli/umd-lpc1769/README.md

 Command Overview
 ------

-For reference, the commands called by the toolchain look like.
+For reference, the commands called by the build system are described below.

 ### Compiling